seaplant3/complex-plotting/README.md

 5) Run the code!
 Either run `jupyter notebook` and cut-and-paste the code into a notebook cell, or run `python /path/to/where/you/downloaded/complex-plotting-main.py`.
 Just make sure to run `source activate myEnvName` first if it isn't already showing up in your terminal prompt.

 Note that it might take ~15 seconds to start, and will probably throw some warnings like 'overflow' or 'invalid value' while it does its calculations.
 This is normal.

+Questions or comments?
+I'd love to hear it!
+Leave them here on GitHub, send me an [email](cplant@berkeley.edu), or fox them to me.